 Freelancing sites allow you to ‘bid’ for jobs, and if you’re accepted by the seller you write the piece for an agreed fee.
 While each project will have a deadline, being able to pick and choose the pieces you want to write allows you to control your workflow.
 Once you have successfully completed a few projects, your rating will increase, making it more likely you will be accepted for future pieces.

-If you’re business minded, instead of working for a freelance company why not set up your own?
 Services like content writing, copywriting, proofreading and editing are always in high demand online, so it’s something that’s likely to do well if you go about it in the right way.
-I cover how to get clients and start making $100 to $200 an hour in my new book.
+I cover how to get clients and start making $100 to $200 an hour in my Freelance Writing Starter Pack.

 Having a book published is the dream for many writers.
 However securing a book deal is difficult and something that even the best wordsmiths and storytellers aren’t always able to achieve.
 However, you can self-publish relatively easily, and produce an ebook to sell on Amazon.
 You get a little bit of money every time someone downloads it, which can add towards any other income you get from writing.